Tamunosaki18/python_api_challenge/README.md

 I used Geoapify API and the geoViews Python library to create map visualizations using the following steps:

-i used a map that displays a point for every city in the dataframe, the size of the point in each city is humidity I narrowed down my data frame to find the ideal weather conditionn with max temp 27 degrees but higher than 21 Wind speed less than 4.5m/s
+I used a map that displays a point for every city in the dataframe, the size of the point in each city is humidity I narrowed down my data frame to find the ideal weather conditionn with max temp 27 degrees but higher than 21 Wind speed less than 4.5m/s
 Zero cloudiness